We offer a wide variety of fact sheets on women's health topics

 -

-This fact sheet is for women who are patients of the Royal Women’s Hospital and have been advised to use clean intermittent self catheterisation (CISC) to help empty their bladder.
+This fact sheet is for patients of the Royal Women’s Hospital who have been advised to use clean intermittent self-catheterisation (CISC) to help empty their bladder.

 -